What we know about the victims at Robb Elementary School

-(CNN) — Nineteen children and two teachers were close to celebrating the end of the school year at Robb Elementary School when a gunman came in and opened fire, stealing their lives and devastating a nation.
+(CNN) — Nineteen children and two teachers were killed after a gunman barricaded himself inside a fourth-grade classroom in Uvalde, Texas, and opened fire.

+Tuesday’s massacre took place just days before the end of the school year at Robb Elementary School.
+What should have been a time of celebration soon turned into one of grief and agony.
-For hours, families waited in agony to learn whether their loved ones had survived Tuesday’s attack in Uvalde, Texas.

-Relatives embarked on the grim task of providing DNA swabs to help investigators determine whether their family member was among the victims.
+Families gathered at a civic center that night to learn whether their loved ones had survived.
+Some had the grim task of providing DNA swabs to help investigators determine whether their family members was among the victims.

-As of Wednesday morning, at least five families had said they received devastating news.
-Here’s what relatives want everyone to remember about the people they lost:
+As of Wednesday afternoon, at least six families said they had received devastating news.

+Here’s what friends and relatives want everyone to remember about the people they lost:

 Amerie Jo Garza